 Elysian Ski Resorts

-For those who are new to skiing, then the Elysian Ski Resort is the ideal resort for you.
+For those new to skiing, the Elysian Ski Resort is the ideal resort for you.
 In addition to having easy slopes that are suitable for beginners, the teaching lessons offered here are quite beneficial.
 The resort is close to Seoul in the Gangwon province and makes it a tourist attraction as well for people looking for day-trip options.

 During weekdays, you can enjoy the slopes without experiencing any long waiting times at the ski lifts!
 So, what are you waiting for!